 1 teaspoon natural cane sugar

 6 to 8 tablespoons ice-cold water

-- Cut butter into 1/2 inch cubes and place in freezer for 10-15 minutes.
+- Cut butter into 1/2 inch cubes and place in freezer for a few minutes.

 - Measure cold water and place in freezer to keep cold.

 - Combine flour, salt, and sugar in a food processor; pulse to mix.